Inventoryframework/inventoryframework.github.io/Introduction/HowDoesTheNetworkingWork.md

 The UniqueID is a simple method to quickly find containers or items, or ensuring containers or items are valid, and for linking some object to an item (Such as the [item driver's](https://inventoryframework.github.io/classes-and-settings/o_itemobjectandac_itemdriver/)).
 This is covered in multiple sections in the documentation, but here are some things to consider for networking.

 - Clients are unable to generate UniqueID's.
 If a function requires the client to assign a UniqueID to an item or a container, it must receive it from the server.
 You can see an example in <span style="color:violet">**AC_Inventory.h**</span> -> <span style="color:brown">**TryAddNewItem**</span>
 - UniqueID's [scale extremely](https://inventoryframework.github.io/workinginthesystem/creatingcustomfunctions/#network-optimizations) well with RPC's.
-It is advised to use UniqueID as often as possible.
+It is advised to use UniqueID's as often as possible.
-- There's no way to evaluate from a UniqueID if it was assigned to an item or container.
+- There's no way to evaluate from a UniqueID if it was assigned to an item or container without going through all items and containers until you find a match.
 It is not recommended to add more information to this struct as it's meant to be small and simple, so that it gets replicated extremely quickly and cheaply.